Use any of these functions to quickly clean columns in your data set. Use clean()

 :

-Use parameter format
+Use argument format

-to define a date format, or leave it empty to have the format guessed.
+to define a date format or leave it empty to have the format guessed.
 Use "Excel"

 to read values as Microsoft Excel dates.
 The format

-parameter will be evaluated with format_datetime
+argument will be evaluated with format_datetime()

-, which means that a format like "d-mmm-yy"
+, meaning that a format like "d-mmm-yy"

-with be translated internally to "%e-%b-%y"
+will be translated internally to "%e-%b-%y"

 for convenience.
 See Examples.